amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 First, alter [Section 5.1.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-cookie-struct) by adding source-port to the Cookie Struct, this would be necessary to keep track of the port the cookie was set on.

+Below is the definition of the source-port attribute.

 {:quote}
 > A cookie's source-port.
 It is initially "unset".